 - Management automation: From triggering alerts to taking actions

-- Value-add beyond the network — security, applications, and IoT
+- Integration of toolsets and data sets beyond the network: IT, security, cloud, applications, and IoT

 - The critical role of support services in supplier and buyer success

-- Key innovations: ML/AI, automation, cloud visibility, UI, and data mgmt.
+- Key innovations: Artificial intelligence and machine learning (AI/ML), automation, cloud visibility, UI, and data management

 - Technology partnerships: The vital role of the supplier ecosystem